Christmas 2014 belongs to the past.

 I have been a devout atheist since the age of eight and hate Bible-thumpers, so I avoided born-again Ben throughout the evening.

-After a venerable cinema professor recounted his parents' curtailing his possible baseball career with the New York Mets, we went to main table laden with deserts and bottles.
+After a venerable cinema professor recounted his parents' curtailing his possible baseball career with the New York Mets, I went to a table laden with deserts and bottles.

-Ben stood before the unsullied chocolate cake.
-He was contemplating the size of his slice.
-His lips were moving in prayer and a knife quivered in his hand.
+Ben stood before the chocolate cake.
+His lips moved in prayer and a knife quivered in his hand.
 Every sinew attached to my bones shivered a warning to shut my mouth, however the gin spoke for me.

 "You look like Adam the first time he saw Eve, but a chocolate cake is not Satan."
 I pushed down on his hand.

 "I know that."
 Ben cut himself a miserly slice.

 I cut my hunk and raised the richness in the air in my bare hand.

 "To another Christmas to come."
 I hoped to spent 2015 with my family in Thailand.
 My children meant the world to me.
 Every parent in the world shared the same feeling and I stuffed the chocolate cake in my mouth.
 It stuck in my craw and I washed the crumbs down with gin.

 "But there's one thing that bothers me about Christmas."

 "Such as?"
 Ben shut a small pice of cake in his mouth.